sagar-bei031/Computer_Graphics_II-IIi/README.md

 6. Cohen–Sutherland Line Clipping Algorithm

 ## How to use it?
 I have provided files in `.hpp` and `.cpp` format.
-In order to use the algorithms, just include them `except main.cpp` and use the functions defined in these files in your own code. `main.cpp` is there as an `example file`.
+In order to use the algorithms and use the functions defined in these files in your own code. `example.cpp` is there as an `example file`.
+Also, `OpenGL` codes are inside `opengl` folder.

-## Build and Run
+## Build and Run example.cpp
+Using cmake:
 ```bash
 mkdir build # make build directory
 cd build # Enter into build